jmblankman/Getting-and-Cleaning-Data-Project/CodeBook.md

 # Getting and Cleaning Data - Final Project

-The run_analysis.R script uses the data included in the UCI HAR Dataset to complete the following 5 steps as found in the course project's description.
+run_analysis.R uses the data included in the UCI HAR Dataset to complete the following 5 steps as found in the course project's description.

 1. Merge the training and the test sets to create one data set.